kfish/elm-shadertoy/README.md

 [Elm](http://elm-lang.org/) is a very concise language with Web GL support.

-THe purpose of this project is to make it easy to incorporate shaders from Shadertoy in Elm projects.
+The purpose of this project is to make it easy to incorporate shaders from Shadertoy in Elm projects.

 The significance is that the work of these two outstanding developer communities can